 As I was making my grocery list for the meal, I paused when I added vanilla wafers to the list.
 I mean, how hard could they really be to bake up fresh?
 As it turns out, not hard at all!

 Now I suppose that box of wafers wouldn’t cost much money.
-But on top of keeping on a pretty tight budget, I’m an eco-girl. (and maybe more-so even!)
+But on top of keeping our Homestead on a pretty tight budget, I’m an eco-girl. (and maybe more-so even!)
 I try to reduce trash coming into our home whenever possible.